-Dentsply Sirona Inc at JPMorgan Healthcare Conference Transcript
+DENTSPLY SIRONA Inc at JPMorgan Healthcare Conference Transcript

-Tycho W. Peterson - JP Morgan Chase & Co, Research Division - Senior Analyst
+Rachel Marie Vatnsdal Olson - JPMorgan Chase & Co, Research Division - Analyst

-Okay.
-We're going to go ahead and kick it off.
-I'm Tycho Peterson from the life science team.
-It's my pleasure to introduce our next company this morning, Dentsply Sirona.

-For those interested in the breakout, it's going to be right after across the hall in the Borgia room.
-And with that, let me turn it over to Don.
+Hi, everyone.
+This is Rachel Vatnsdal with the Life Science Tools and Diagnostics team here at JPMorgan.
+Today, I have Glenn Coleman and Simon Campion from the DENTSPLY SIRONA team, along with the rest of the management team members.
+(Operator Instructions) So with that, Simon, thank you.

 |Access to All Earning Calls and Stock Analysis